mbwong/mbwong.github.com/_posts/2012-05-29-why-harvard.md

 At Harvard, you will also find the most amazing resources in terms of learning, research, and also networking for your future career.
 If you need to know about a topic, you have the world's leading experts just a couple doors down; you have one of the largest libraries in the world; you have some of the world's best research facilities.
 Our alumni reach far and wide: from Hollywood to finance to publishing to marketing.
 Almost anywhere you go around the globe, doors will open for you simply because you go or went to Harvard.
 These benefits are perhaps the most often-mentioned pro of going to Harvard, and they are generally true as well.

-Another often-mentioned pro is our proximity to the beautiful city of Boston.
+Another often-mentioned pro is our proximity to the city of Boston.
 In truth many Harvard students only occasionally venture into Boston even though it is only a couple subway stops away.
 What Harvard students will undoubtedly enjoy is Harvard Square, which has enough quirky restaurants, bars, cultural activities, and shopping (though quite over-priced) to keep things interesting.
-I know that I will miss the bookstores and the cafes when I'm elsewhere next year.
+It's really one of the best college towns ever.
+I will miss the bookstores and the cafes immensely when I'm elsewhere next year.

 ## Student Life and Culture